KirillOsenkov/MyOwnSearchEngine/README.md

 All solutions are instant as-you-type results, no need for the search button.

-You can preview the live site now at [http://myownsearchengine.azurewebsites.net](http://myownsearchengine.azurewebsites.net).
-Still looking for a good short catchy name though.
+You can preview the live site now at [http://quickinfo.io](quickinfo.io).

 Supported answers for now:
  1. Color conversions - convert an RGB triplet to Hex color or hex color to RGB ("23 145 175", "#eeaaf0")